rwmoskaluk/Udacity_CARND_Project_5_Extended_Kalman_Filter/README.md

    * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
 4. Run it: `./ExtendedKF `

-## Editor Settings

-We've purposefully kept editor configuration files out of this repo in order to keep it as simple and environment agnostic as possible.
-However, we recommend using the following settings:

-* indent using spaces
-* set tab width to 2 spaces (keeps the matrices in source code aligned)

-## Code Style

-Please (do your best to) stick to [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html).

 ## Generating Additional Data

-This is optional!

 If you'd like to generate your own radar and lidar data, see the [utilities repo](https://github.com/udacity/CarND-Mercedes-SF-Utilities) for